|Mutation Type||splice site (4 bp from exon)|

 |Mode of Inheritance||Autosomal Recessive|

-The citron phenotype was identified among N-Nitroso-N-ethylurea (ENU)-mutagenized G3 mice of the pedigree R0531, some of which showed an increase in the B:T cell ratio (Figure 1) due to an increased frequency of B cells (Figure 2) as well as an increased frequency of IgM+ B cells (Figure 3) and a higher percentage of IgD+ B cells (Figure 4), all in the peripheral blood.
+The invisible phenotype was identified among N-ethyl-N-nitrosourea (ENU)-mutagenized G3 mice of the pedigree R3404, some of which showed a reduced frequency of CD11b+ dendritic cells (DCs) gated in CD11c+ cells (Figure 1), an increased frequency of CD8a+ DCs gated in CD11c+ cells (Figure 2), an increased frequency of plasmacytoid DCs (pDCs) (Figure 3), a reduced frequency of macrophages (Figure 4), and a reduced frequency of neutrophils (Figure 5), all in the peripheral blood.

 |Nature of Mutation|

-Genomic numbering corresponds to NC_000074.
-The donor splice site of intron 22, which is destroyed by the mutation, is indicated in blue; the mutated nucleotide is indicated in red.
+Genomic numbering corresponds to NC_000073.
+The donor splice site of intron 4, which is destroyed by the invisible mutation, is indicated in blue lettering and the mutated nucleotide is indicated in red.

 |Illustration of Mutations in